jvnferreira/jvnferreira/README.md

   <li>My name is João Vitor Ferreira Nunes and I'm 23 years old</li>
   <li>I'm a back-end developer, focusing on .net, relational and non-relational databases, cloud and containers.</li>
   <li>I have a degree in Systems Analysis and Development from the UNA University Center</li>
+  <li>I am studying a Postgraduate degree in Cloud Computing at UNA University Center</li>
   <li>I have as hobbies games, series, music and animes</li>
 </ul>